 There are also a number of PhD scholarships available through a range of universities.
 For more information take a look at the PhD projects available.

-The Bionics Institute Innovate for Life Scholarship Program offers stipend scholarships of $35,000 per year to high-achieving students to complete their graduate research studies at the Bionics Institute, starting from 2023 onwards.
+The Bionics Institute Innovate for Life Scholarship Program offers stipend scholarships of $35,000 per year (for up to four years) to high-achieving students to complete their graduate research studies at the Bionics Institute.

-For more information and to register, go to: Bionics Institute Innovate for Life Scholarship Program
+For more information and to apply: Bionics Institute Innovate for Life Scholarship Program

 PhD and Masters by Research Studies